galaxyproject/admin-training/sessions/03-production-basics/ex4-apache.md

 In `/home/galaxyguest/galaxy/config/galaxy.ini` (copy `galaxy.ini.sample` to `galaxy.ini` if you have not already done so), uncomment `#apache_xsendfile = False` and change it to `apache_xsendfile = True`.

+Finally, (re)start:
+- your Galaxy server (`CTRL+C` followed by `sudo -Hu galaxy galaxy` or `sudo -Hu galaxy galaxy --stop-daemon && sudo -Hu galaxy galaxy --daemon` if running as a daemon)
-Finally, (re)start your Galaxy server and Apache using `sudo apache2ctl restart`
+- Apache using `sudo apache2ctl restart`

 **Part 3 - Verify**

-We can verify that our settings have taken effect, beginning with the compression and caching options:
+We can verify that our settings have taken effect, beginning with the compression and caching options.
+We will use `curl` with the `-D-` option to dump the HTTP headers to standard output.

 ```console
 $ curl -D- -o null -s 'http://localhost/static/style/base.css' -H 'Accept-Encoding: gzip, deflate, sdch' -H 'Cache-Control: max-age=0' --compressed